FortneyMFG/AgOpenGPS-Nexus/docs/development/training/README.md

 ## Loading the Library
 1. Launch the UI and open **Simulation → Edit scenarios...**.
-2. Choose **Import**, select `docs/development/training/library.json`, and pick the desired scenario.
+2. Choose **Import**, select `docs/development/SRS/appendices/samples/scenarios/library.json`, and pick the desired scenario.
 3. Press **Apply scenario** to push the preset into the simulation bar.

-For headless runs, pass the file to the tooling scripts, e.g. `nexus sim --config ./docs/development/training/library.json --scenario headland-training`.
+For headless runs, pass the file to the tooling scripts, e.g. `nexus sim --config ./docs/development/SRS/appendices/samples/scenarios/library.json --scenario headland-training`.

 ## Performance Budgets
-The `performance-matrix.json` catalog is exercised by the `SimulationPerformanceHarness` integration tests.
+The `performance-matrix.json` catalog in `docs/development/SRS/appendices/samples/scenarios/` is exercised by the `SimulationPerformanceHarness` integration tests.
 Each run now wraps the simulation bus with the `InstrumentedSimBus` and aggregates publish timings via `SimulationPerformanceBudgetRecorder`.
 The resulting budget snapshot enforces